Just because its winter, should you put away your trampoline and lock yourself and kids indoors? should you stop Winterizing Trampoline?

 As we know, snow is quite heavy, and if left on top of the trampoline it can easily overstretch the springs and mat, causing unintended injuries when one jumps on it.

-Do not use a shovel to take off snow or debris on your trampoline; it can destroy the mat of your structure.
+Note: Do not use a shovel to take off snow or debris on your trampoline; it can destroy the mat of your structure.
+Read Also: Stain For Cedar Swing Set.

 Manufacture’s Guide – Another thing you need to do, is to go through the manufacturer’s guide and confirm weather, your trampoline can remain outside during the winter period.